Eric Chewning

-Eric Chewning is an American businessman, veteran, former Chief of Staff to the Secretary of Defense, and current partner at McKinsey & Company.
+Eric Chewning is an American businessman, Army veteran, and former senior military official.
+As of 2025, he is executive vice president of strategy and development for HII, America’s largest shipbuilder.

 Military service

-As highlighted in Fred Kaplan’s book, The Insurgents: David Petraeus and the Plot to Change the American Way of War, Chewning left a career as a Wall Street investment banker to join in the U.S. Army in the wake of the terrorist attacks of 11 September 2001.
+As highlighted in Fred Kaplan’s book, The Insurgents: David Petraeus and the Plot to Change the American Way of War, Chewning left a career as a Wall Street investment banker to join in the U.S. Army after the terrorist attacks of 11 September 2001.
 Upon completing Officer Candidate School and training as a military intelligence officer, he was assigned to the 1st Battalion, 5th Cavalry Regiment in the 2nd Brigade of the U.S. Army’s First Cavalry Division.
-He deployed to Iraq in 2004 serving as the unit’s tactical intelligence officer.
-During this deployment, Chewning helped to pioneer counterinsurgency tactics for conventional U.S. Army units.
+He deployed to Iraq in 2004 as the unit’s tactical intelligence officer, and helped to pioneer counterinsurgency tactics for conventional U.S. Army units.